400 Mawozo

-In 2021, a number of missionary kidnappings were carried out by the 400 Mawozo gang in Port-au-Prince, Haiti.
-400 Mawozo is a Haitian gang that controls areas around Port-au-Prince.
+The 400 Mawozo is the largest gang in Haiti, mainly based in Ganthier and in the Port-au-Prince suburbs of Tabarre and Pétion-Ville.
+It largely consists of deportees, former leaders of opposition groups, former smugglers and police officers.
+In 2022, it aligned itself with "G-Pèp" after its leader was extradited to the United States.
+It came to international attention in October 2021 when it kidnapped U.S. citizens acting as missionaries in Port-au-Prince.

 Kidnappings

-On Saturday, 16 October 2021, 17 Christian missionaries from the Ohio-based Christian Aid Ministries were abducted by 400 Mawozo.
-Typically after a kidnapping, the gang makes a demand for a ransom.
+On 16 October 2021, 17 Christian missionaries from the Ohio-based Christian Aid Ministries were abducted by 400 Mawozo.
+Typically, after a kidnapping, the gang makes a demand for a ransom.
 In a previous kidnapping, in April 2021, the group demanded $1 million apiece for the release of Catholic missionaries.

 The gang's name, loosely translated from Creole, means 400 simpletons, or untrained men.
 Although kidnappings have been its new trade, the gang is known for threatening the use of rape and assassination to maintain power over the areas it controls.
-According to former Haitian Senator Jean Renel Senatus who headed the justice and security commission, the group was originally called "Texas" and was known for holding up residents and stealing motorcycles.
+According to former Haitian Senator Jean Renel Senatus, who headed the justice and security commission, the group was originally called "Texas" and was known for holding up residents and stealing motorcycles.
 Senatus himself had also received death threats from the group.
-Their alleged leader is Wilson Joseph and goes by the nickname "Lanmò San Jou" or "Lanmò Sanjou", which means "death doesn't know which day it's coming" or "death has no appointment."
-He has flaunted the arrest warrant against him in online videos detailing his group's crimes.
-The group's second-in-command is Joly "Yonyon" Germine, and he is currently incarcerated.
+Their alleged leader is Wilson Joseph who goes by the nickname "Lanmò San Jou" or "Lanmò Sanjou", which literally means "death knows no days."
+He flaunted the arrest warrant against him in online videos detailing his group's crimes.
+The group's second-in-command is Joly "Yonyon" Germine, who is currently incarcerated.

 On 16 December 2021, the Haitian justice minister announced that all the captives had been freed.
+Later it was found out that they had escaped.
 Several of the captives had been freed in earlier weeks.

-Aftermath

 On 7 November 2022, the United States Department of State announced reward offers of up to US$1,000,000 each for information leading to the arrest or conviction of Lanmò Sanjou and two other Haitian gang leaders—Jermaine Stephenson, or Gaspiyay; and Vitel'Homme Innocent—for their roles in the kidnappings.
+Innocent was added to the Federal Bureau of Investigation's list of Most Wanted Fugitives in November 2023.

+On 13 March 2024, YourFellowArab (Addison Pierre Maalouf), a YouTube personality known for touring dangerous places, was kidnapped on his way to interview Jimmy Chérizier.
+Members of the 400 Mawozo gang demanded a ransom of $600,000 for his release.
+The U.S. State Department confirmed that a U.S. citizen had been kidnapped.
+Maalouf was released unharmed later that month.

+On 16 May 2025, the gang's leader, Germine Joly, was convicted by a jury in the United States over the mass-kidnapping in 2021.